ilg-physics-ucsb/physics6-manual/6CL/Lab2.md

 A concave lens has a negative focal length, and the line from the object to the focal length actually crosses the lens:

-:::Figure
+:::Figure raytrace3 xl
 ![Figure 6](imgs/Lab2/fig3_6.JPG)
 :::

 Concave lenses do not cause light to converge upon a single point, but instead cause it to spread out.
 Because of this they are referred to as *diverging* lenses.
 The focal length of a concave lens is negative.
 Hence they are also sometimes called *negative* lenses.
 If we incorporate this detail into our ray tracing, we can analyze them by using the same method that we use for convex lenses.

-:::Figure
+:::Figure raytrace4 xl
 ![Figure 7](imgs/Lab2/fig3_7.JPG)
 :::

 :::Card Definition Real Image
-For a Real Image:
+For a **Real Image:**
 - Light rays actually pass through the image point.
 - The image is on the opposite side from the incident light.
 - The image can be projected onto a screen.